erich-wittenbeck/FinML/Readme.md

 evaluator = Evaluator().evaluate(test_data, logreg, randf, evaluations=['reports'])
 ````

-This passes a set of test data alongside two trained models to the evaluator and let's it create a Scikit-Learn
+This passes a set of test data alongside two trained models to the evaluator and makes it create a Scikit-Learn
-classification report.
+classification report for each of them.

 It can be plotted using matplotlib via